 Campi ya Kanzi is a pioneer ecotourism lodge owned and run by a Maasai community for the benefit of the local people.
 Here you will have a truly authentic experience of the Maasai culture whilst also enjoying the amazing wildlife surround the lodge.

-Each day you spend here you are contributing a $100 conservation fee to the Maasai Wilderness Conservation trust (MWC).
-The MWC employs over 200 people in projects for conservation, health and education, human-wildlife conflict issues, and encouraging the local lion population.
+Each day you spend here you are contributing a $100 conservation fee to the Maasai Wilderness Conservation Trust (MWCT).
+The MWCT employs over 200 people in projects for conservation, health and education, human-wildlife conflict issues, and encouraging the local lion population.